Socialist Australia

 Socialist Alliance

-What is Socialist Alternative?
+Who are Socialist Alternative?

 From the 1970’s onwards, many socialist campaigns focussed on reducing environmental destruction.
 The Green Bans Movement by the Builder’s labourers Federation (BLF) was a leading example of this.

 The Australian Greens, commonly known as The Greens, are a confederation of Green state and territory political parties in Australia.
-Following the 2022 federal election, the Greens became the third largest political party in Australia by vote and the fourth largest by elected representation.
+Following the 2022 federal election, the Greens became the third-largest political party in Australia by vote and the fourth largest by elected representation.

+Prominent members of the Australian Greens have supported a number of socialist policies over the course of the party’s existence.
+Looking back, one of the most prominent socialists within the party was former Senator Lee Rhiannon.
 However more recently Senator Mehreen Faruqi and the Member for Griffith, Max Chandler-Maher have taken up the Socialist cause.
 While Max lost his seat at the 2025 federal election, he remains a great talent from the left and has a remarkable work ethic.
-He is the modern face of the emerging left in Australia.

 Australian Socialism: Max Chandler-Mather